9 Signs You’re Probably Working Out Too Much

 You’re just not hungry

 Loss of appetite is one of the major signs of overtraining, according to The American Council on Exercise.
 Exercise can make you feel less hungry because it lowers levels of ghrelin, the hormone that stimulates your appetite, and increases levels of peptide YY, the hormone responsible for suppressing it.
-Try to refuel after a workout with snacks that help your body recover.

 You’re emotionally sensitive